Rewards Program for Engagement that Drives Quality Content

 Icons can spark curiosity by showing what’s around the user, and also help them plan their path, for example, they might think, 'I’ll grab a meal here, get coffee there, and then head over to pray.

-Card type acts as a bridge between the map and the list, making nearby detailed information easier for users to see.
+The card type acts as a bridge between the map and the list, making nearby detailed information easier for users to see.

 Page Navigation & Filter